Disappearance of Patricia Meehan: Investigation

-Alleged sightings
+Reported sightings

 There have been over 5,000 reported sightings of a woman resembling Meehan since her disappearance.
+According to Meehan's parents, within the first two years following her disappearance, they received notices of alleged sightings in "just about every state, including Alaska and Hawaii."

 On May 4, 1989, a police officer in Luverne, Minnesota, claimed to have seen Meehan sitting inside a Hardee's restaurant; she had been drinking water alone in a booth for over five hours until the restaurant's closing time, then walked to a nearby 24-hour diner.
 When the officer questioned her, the woman refused to give her name, and claimed to be from Colorado and then Israel.
-The following day, on May 5, two other sightings of Meehan were reported: one in Sioux Falls, South Dakota, where a waitress claimed Meehan had sat inside a truck stop diner drinking coffee from 12 a.m. to 11:30 a.m.; the same day, a waitress at another diner in Murdo, South Dakota, reported seeing Meehan between 10 and 11 p.m. in the company of a man who appeared to be in his thirties.
+The following day, on May 5, two other sightings of Meehan were reported: one in Sioux Falls, South Dakota, where a waitress claimed Meehan had sat inside a truck stop diner drinking coffee from 12 am to 11:30am; the same day, a waitress at another diner in Murdo, South Dakota, reported seeing Meehan between 10pm and 11pm in the company of a man who appeared to be in his thirties.

-On May 19, 1989, shortly after her disappearance, a waitress at a restaurant near Meehan's home in Bozeman reported seeing her there.
-According to the waitress, Meehan ordered and ate breakfast in a hurried manner, and mentioned that she had to go shopping at 9 a.m.
-Another waitress working the same morning also saw Meehan at the restaurant, and reported that she appeared to be disoriented and talking to herself.
-The same week, another reported sighting occurred at a horse auction in Billings, Montana.
+On May 11, 1989, a truck driver reported seeing a woman resembling Meehan walking on a frontage road in Billings, Montana.
+The following week, on May 19, 1989, a waitress at a restaurant near Meehan's home in Bozeman reported seeing her there.
+According to the waitress, Meehan ordered and ate breakfast in a hurried manner, and mentioned that she had to go shopping at 9am.
+Another waitress working that same morning also saw Meehan at the restaurant, and reported that she appeared to be disoriented and talking to herself.
+The same week, another reported sighting occurred at a horse auction in Billings.